atlassian/react-beautiful-dnd/README.md

 react-beautiful-dnd (RBDND) drives drag & drop within [Tapestry-React](https://github.com/ministrycentered/tapestry-react).
 Unfortunately, Atlassian is no longer actively maintaining RBDND.
-This repo is a fork of the original library, giving Planning Center a way to add functionality when needed.
+This repo is a fork of the original library giving Planning Center a way to add functionality when needed.

 ---